Key Takeaways

 - Enforcement retaliation: Selective enforcement of laws or inspections against critics

-- Arrest retaliation: Pretextual arrests or citations in response to protected speech
+- Arrest retaliation: Pretextual arrests or citations in response to protected speech, subject to special probable-cause rules

 - Protected activity: You engaged in constitutionally protected speech (criticism, complaints, protests, etc.)